-For Voice Lifeline requests, the Lifeline discounts cannot be applied to a customer that received Lifeline discounts from another voice provider (wireline or wireless) within the previous 60 days.
-For Broadband Lifeline requests, the Lifeline discount cannot be applied to a customer that received the Lifeline Broadband discount from another provider within the previous 12 months.
-There is a national database of Lifeline subscribers that will deem these customers ineligible should they apply and have not met the time requirements from a previous provider.
+For Voice Lifeline requests, the Lifeline discounts cannot be applied to a member who received Lifeline discounts from another voice provider (wireline or wireless) within the previous 60 days.
+For Broadband Lifeline requests, the Lifeline discount cannot be applied to a member who received the Lifeline Broadband discount from another provider within the previous 12 months.
+There is a national database of Lifeline subscribers that will deem these members ineligible should they apply and have not met the time requirements from a previous provider.

-Customers have two ways to apply for Lifeline on their own using the National Verifier.
-If a customer wants more support applying, they can also ask a participating phone or internet company to help submit an application.
+Members have two ways to apply for Lifeline on their own using the National Verifier.
+If a member wants more support applying, they can also ask a participating phone or internet company to help submit an application.

 You can apply online by going to the National Verifier consumer portal at CheckLifeline.org and creating an account.
 You may find out if you qualify for Lifeline through the website immediately after applying online.
 If the National Verifier cannot prove your eligibility automatically, you will need to upload more documents to the consumer portal.

 You can also send an application by mail.
 You will mail in your finished Lifeline Application(Spanish version), Household Worksheet (Spanish version), and copies of your proof of eligibility to the Lifeline Support Center.
 USAC will contact you by mail to let you know if you qualify for Lifeline.

 Lifeline Support Center